sin5678/inav_cn_wiki/Fixed-wing-guide.md

 # The basic of getting iNav working on airplane

-* For more detailed Howto and for CC3D see [this link.](https://github.com/iNavFlight/inav/wiki/Howto:-CC3D-flight-controller,-minimOSD-and-GPS-for-fixed-wing#howto-setup-inav-for-fixed-wing)

 * One limitation of iNav(And all other Cleanflight based) is it cannot be flown longer than 1 hour and 15 minutes.
 This is expected to be corrected by iNav 1.6